What are the minimum system requirements for running Citrix Hypervisor?

 - A CD in the CD-ROM drive of the host

-- A virtual CD-ROM drive using technology such as iLO or DRAC
+- A virtual CD-ROM drive using technology such as DRAC

 - Placing ISO images on to a shared network drive

-- Network install where supported by the specific guest.
+- Network installation, if supported by the specific guest.

 For more information, see Manage Virtual Machines.